We look forward to holding our third WV retreat as soon as the pandemic allows.

 Join us for an integrative weekend retreat to witness your inner self, release, transform, and move forward with new inspiration.

 We’ll begin our journey on Friday evening with the medicine of dance movement to explore inner space, clear our energetic bodies and set personal intention for the weekend’s work.
-Our dance will be accompanied by live Djembe music, always a special treat.
+Our dance will be accompanied by live Djembe music.

 We’ll sit in ceremony on Saturday morning with the warrior medicine Kambo, a powerful detoxifier and energetic mover for the body, mind, and spirit.
 In the evening we’ll sit with Rap’eh and Sananga, sacred tobacco snuff and plant spirit eyedrops that offer protection and open spiritual vision.